“Know what you own and know why you own it.” – Peter Lynch

-Further, any withdrawal from the funds, should be promptly replenished for any future events.
+Further, any withdrawal from the funds should be promptly replenished for any future events.
 One can’t expect to earn high returns from a cash buffer.

 Let’s understand why.

 However, she has a valid reason for her savings choice.
-She suffers health ailments and the FD money with its short tenure of a year serves as a reserve to draw money in case of a medical emergency.
+She suffers from health ailments and the FD money with its short tenure of a year serves as a reserve to draw money in case of a medical emergency.

 Thus, she is ok with low returns as her priority is liquidity, not earning returns.
-Consider Groww’s easy to use simple FD calculator.
+Consider Groww’s easy-to-use simple FD calculator.
 Continuing with the same example, she earns a moderate annual interest of Rs 1.2 lakhs.

 In this case, liquid mutual funds can also be considered.

-Liquid funds are low-risk funds and in any case provide higher returns than an FD.
+Liquid funds are low-risk funds and in any case, provide higher returns than an FD.
 If we take the same case, a liquid fund would provide the following returns

-Through liquid funds she can make returns of 1.6 lakhs in the same time duration.
+Through liquid funds, she can make returns of 1.6 lakhs in the same time duration.

-In other cases, the corpus may be set aside to meet sudden, unforeseen expenses like loss of employment, a medical condition or major repair work in the house etc.
+In other cases, the corpus may be set aside to meet sudden, unforeseen expenses like loss of employment, a medical condition, or major repair work in the house, etc.

-The focus is the security factor of the monetary amount, rather than wealth creation.
+The focus is on the security factor of the monetary amount, rather than wealth creation.
 Liquid funds mainly invest in money market instruments or short-term corporate deposits with returns ranging between 6-8% and higher returns than FDs.

 Another major benefit of such funds is that they provide peace of mind and financial strength to withstand a rainy day.